No. 4 Jenks escapes No. 7 BA 35-34 on blocked extra point in OT

 JENKS — During the past five seasons, Jenks and Broken Arrow have met in several showdowns that weren’t decided until the final seconds, and Friday night’s edition of the rivalry was another thriller.

-Ashton Cunningham blocked a tying extra point in overtime to give fourth-ranked Jenks a 35-34 victory over No. 7 Broken Arrow in a District 6AI-1 showdown at Allan Trimble Stadium.
+Ashton Cunningham blocked a tying extra point in overtime to give fourth-ranked Jenks a 35-34 victory over No. 7 Broken Arrow in a District 6AI-1 clash at Allan Trimble Stadium.

 The Trojans rallied twice from 14-point deficits behind quarterback Ike Owens, who completed 18-of-22 passes for 306 yards and three touchdowns.
 Owens also scored Jenks’ overtime TD on a 1-yard sneak.